mobil750/openKNX_pio_template/README.md

-OpenKNX - LogicModule
+OpenKNX - PIO template
 ===

-Implementation of a knx logic module with up to 99 logic channels based on the [knx stack](https://github.com/thelsing/knx) from thelsing.
+Implementation of a knx module based on the [knx stack](https://github.com/thelsing/knx) from thelsing.

-Application description (including a feature overview) can be found [here](https://github.com/OpenKNX/OAM-LogicModule/blob/main/doc/Applikationsbeschreibung-Logik.md).

 It supports the SAMD and RP2040 version of the stack.